 UH Quality Care Network, is a collaboration among independent and UH employed providers.
 The focus is on improving the quality and efficiency of care, as well as reducing the cost of care.

-- Cardiovascular Disease - American Board of Internal Medicine
+- Clinical Cardiac Electrophysiology - American Board of Internal Medicine

 Fellowship | Clinical Cardiac Electrophysiology

 Clinical Cardiac Electrophysiology - University Hospitals Of Cleveland (1998 - 2000)